A Local's Guide to Travel in Sardinia

 Southeast Sardinia is much less visited than the two regions in the north and its appeal is different.
 The region is most easily reached from the capital city of Cagliari whose airport is the best connected on the island and offers the most daily flights.

 Beginning to the south of the port town of Arbatax (just at the end of the Gulf of Orosei), the beaches are sandy and unspoiled, with almost no development near them.
 The beaches of Orrí, Cea, and Bari Sardo are particularly lovely and various of them have received Blue Flag designations.
+This part of Sardinia is within the province of Ogliastra.

-To the south, the coastline becomes rocky and inaccessible in places until you reach the promontory of Capoferrato and the resort towns of Villasimius and Costa Rei.
-The two areas are essentially one long stretch of sandy beaches with a few towns, resorts, and hotels built up behind them.
+Villasimius and Costa Rei are essentially one long stretch of sandy beaches with a few towns, resorts, and hotels built up behind them.
 The beaches outside of both towns are excellent, though they are extremely busy in the summer months and on weekends.
+This is a favorite weekend beach trip for Cagliari locals, many of whom have second homes in the area.

 1. Cea beach